paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-003-forests-forest-service-reforestation-management.md

 <a id="section-582a-8"></a>
 ## § 582a–8.
 Competitive forestry, natural resources, and environmental grants program
-**(a) Establishment** The Secretary of Agriculture (hereafter referred to in this section as the “Secretary”) shall establish a competitive forestry, natural resources, and environmental grant program to award grants for the conduct of research as described in subsection (c) of this section.
+**(a) Establishment** The Secretary of Agriculture (hereafter referred to in this section as the “Secretary”) shall establish a competitive forestry, natural resources, and environmental grant program to award grants for the conduct of research as described in subsection (c).

-**(b) Eligible entities** To be eligible to receive a grant under subsection (a) of this section, an entity shall—
+**(b) Eligible entities** To be eligible to receive a grant under subsection (a), an entity shall—

 (1) be a State agricultural experiment station, a college or university, a research institution or organization, a Federal agency, a private organization, or a corporation that has a demonstrable capacity to conduct forestry, natural resources, and environmental research as determined by the Secretary; and

 (2) prepare and submit to the Secretary, an application at such time, in such manner, and containing such information as the Secretary shall require, including the proposed use of the amounts that may be received under a grant.

-**(c) Use** In awarding the initial grants under subsection (a) of this section the Secretary shall give priority to applicants who will use such grants for research concerning—
+**(c) Use** In awarding the initial grants under subsection (a) the Secretary shall give priority to applicants who will use such grants for research concerning—

 (1) the biology of forest organisms, including physiology, genetic mechanisms, and biotechnology;